zackmawaldi/YouTube-shorts-generator/README.md

 If you're super new to coding/python, and don't know how to run a script by `python main.py`, then right-clicking on `main.py` file and running it using `open with` and python's launcher should do the trick.

 ### Issues / contributions and pull requests
-If you're having any issues: feel free to create an issue request, and/or join this project's [discord server](https://discord.gg/tyxuTJtUKJ).
+If you're having any issues: feel free to create an issue request, and/or join this project's discord server.
 If you'd like to contribute, feel free to start a pull request! (and maybe join the server so it's easier to communicate :) )

+<kbd> <br> Join our [Discord](https://discord.gg/tyxuTJtUKJ) for this project! <br> </kbd>

 ### Updates
 2023-06-22: